MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 What is more, the package needs to use an home made ROS2 message type to send the data.
 It is located in another package : interfaces and it is names BusCan.msg

+Sometimes, the use of a virtual device can be more valuable.
+For this, the user need to create a new virtual device and then use it.

+$ sudo modprobe vcan
+$ sudo ip link add dev vcan0 type vcan
+$ sudo ip link set up vcan0

+Then the user can use the terminal to access the virtual CAN device.
+In case the user is willing to use the virtual device with this package, he will need to change the device name in the code.